Jason2Brownlee/blog/content/posts/hand-crafted-code.md

 The analogy of "_but people buy hand-stitched jackets and handmade leather shoes and are happy to pay 10x more_" **is dead wrong**.

 Is someone going to value a binary compiled from handcrafted code written by a master as much as another luxury good, like a Rolex?
+High-status artisanal binaries?

 In most cases, this is an analogy for a luxury item in a status game.
 How does an intangible artifact (a binary compiled from hand crafted artisanal code) fit into status games?
 Maybe I don't have the imagination for the new status games that have to be invented.
+Collectors items maybe?

 Will there be any use for human-rolled code?
 A very soft "maybe", but not likely.
 Perhaps for extreme security or performance situations where you can't trust or rely on current-at-the-time generative AI tech?